Horizontal-org/Tella-website/docs/features.md

 * On Android, the user can select a pattern, PIN, or password.
-* On iPhone, the user can select a PIN or password.
+* On iOS, the user can select a PIN or password.

 Without this lock, it is not possible to open Tella.